Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Global boundedness

 \section{Global boundedness}

 In this section we show that the curvature quantity defined below is uniformly bounded with the pinching estimate given.
 It shall be seen in Section \ref{sec-asymptotic} that the limit manifold under the parabolic rescaling is a round sphere.
 Suppose that $h_{ij} \ge \epsilon (H+c)g_{ij}$, for some $\epsilon>0$ and $c>0$, holds initially.
-Then from Theorem \ref{thm-pinching}, it remains so until the collapsing.
+Then from Theorem \ref{thm-pinching}, it remains so until the maximal time $T$.
 This implies that $\epsilon H^2 \le R \le H^2$ which will be used repeatedly throughout this section.
-Let $f_{\sigma}=\frac{|A|^2-H^2/n}{H^{2-\sigma}}$ and $f=f_{0}$.
-Then, with the straightforward computation
+Let and $f=f_{0}$.
+Note that $f_{\sigma} \le O(H^{\sigma})$.
+The aim in this section is to show that $f_{\sigma}$ is bounded for some small $\sigma$.
+With the straightforward computation

 the time derivative of $f_{\sigma}$ follows from Lemma \ref{ev-h1}: